| 1 | 14 | ||||||||||||||||||||||||

 Across

-1. A control flow structure that repeats a block of code indefinitely until a certain condition is met.
+7. A control structure that executes a block of code if a certain condition is true.

 Down